LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/advanced.md

 }
 ```

-There's only one problem: the default test result printer is still in effect, so
+There's only one problem: the default test expectedValue printer is still in effect, so
 its output will mingle with the output from your minimalist printer.
 To suppress
 the default printer, just release it from the event listener list and delete it.
 You can do so by adding one line: